 Our aim is to provide a temenos for reflection, some quiet sitting and dialogue in a leisurely manner.
-There will be some activity which will help deepen our sensitivity to the inner and outer dimensions of our lives.
+There will be some activity that will help deepen our sensitivity to the inner and outer dimensions of our lives.

 About Dónal Creedon

-Dónal Creedon is a Buddhist meditation teacher with many years experience, loved and deeply appreciated for his warmth, openness and sincerity.
+Dónal Creedon is a Buddhist meditation teacher with many years of experience, loved and deeply appreciated for his warmth, openness, and sincerity.
 He studied and practiced with Buddhist masters of the Kagyu practice lineage in Europe as well as in India and Nepal.
 This involved many years of intense retreat.
 Dónal also spent a number of years at the Krishnamurti Centre in Varanasi as resident Buddhist scholar.
 Thus the radical inquiry of Krishnamurti informs his approach.

-In 2017, he published ‘The Main of Light’, a study which examines the teachings of J Krishnamurti in the light of Buddhist teachings, specifically the teachings of the Mahamudra and Dzogchen lineages.
+In 2017, he published ‘The Main of Light’, a study that examines the teachings of J Krishnamurti in the light of Buddhist teachings, specifically the teachings of the Mahamudra and Dzogchen lineages.
 The teachings of the Buddha and Krishnamurti both explore the most profound and fundamental questions of human existence.
-They directly address the questions of sorrow, fear and death, as well as the deepest meaning a human life can attain beyond the travail and illusion of dualism.
+They directly address the questions of sorrow, fear, and death, as well as the deepest meaning a human life can attain beyond the travail and illusion of dualism.
 They point to the sources of sorrow and the ending of sorrow, to the possibility of living a life informed by intelligence and compassion.
 As Dónal says: “It is my hope that this study will serve as a modest contribution to what I feel is an immensely important area of human exploration.
-I hope it will stimulate questions not only in Buddhist and Krishnamurti students, but anyone interested in the deep problems that affect our world so grievously.”
+I hope it will stimulate questions not only in Buddhist and Krishnamurti students but anyone interested in the deep problems that affect our world so grievously.”